Engage, Inform, Inspire. Public Speaking for Scientists

 The workshop will include 2 days separated by a week.

 The second day of the workshop will focus on the performance and practice of the talk.
 How to hook and keep the audience ?
-How to be engaging in both voice and body language ?
+How to be engaging in both voice and body language?
 Participants will learn to use specific verbal devices to communicate clearly in a memorable way.
 The workshop will close with each participant presenting her/his revised talk in front of a camera.
-Participants will receive feedbacks from the trainer and from their audience throughout the workshop.
+Participants will receive feedback from the trainer and from their audience throughout the workshop.

 At the end of the workshop, the participants will know how to :

-The participants will have to bring a 3min presentation of their work, a maximum of 3 slides to illustrate that presentation and a description of their work to a non-scientist in one sentence.
+The participants need to bring a 3 minute presentation of their work, a maximum of 3 slides to illustrate that presentation, and a one sentence description of their work for a non-scientist.